 If we do not have ultimate authority in our own minds, then we cannot have freedom in any meaningful sense.

-Just think of errant drug users as analogous to the much-maligned Westboro Baptist Church, who picket the funerals of soldiers and gays while rambling about God’s wrath.
+Just think of errant drug users as analogous to the much-maligned Westboro Baptist Church, who picket the funerals of soldiers and gay people while rambling about God’s wrath.
 However noxious the protest signs and slogans of this so-called church, we cannot censor them as long as we value free speech.
 And while we may be keen to dismiss misguided drug users, we should instead take the high road, acknowledging their right to cognitive liberty and resisting judgment.
 Their minds, their choice.
 Everyone is the ruler of his or her own psyche—if we do not have ultimate authority in our own minds, then we cannot have freedom in any meaningful sense.

 If psychedelics have taught me anything, it’s to have some humility.
 Let’s dispense with the holier-than-thou attitude.
 As explorers we all have different worldviews and approaches; we take different routes to different peaks for different reasons.
 That’s a good thing!
 Such diversity is a special feature of these drugs — and of us.
 So the next time you hear about someone posting their salvia experience on YouTube or dropping way too much acid while drunk at a festival, try not to turn up your nose.